M0hammedImran/covid19-india/README.md

 # Covid-19 Tracker

-## this tracker is made just for Karnataka, India
+### This tracker is made just for Karnataka, India

 This is a Pet Project.